jannisborn/paperscraper/README.md

 get_citations_from_title(title)
 ```

-*NOTE*: The scholar endpoint does not require authentification but since it regularly
+*NOTE*: The scholar endpoint does not require authentication but since it regularly
 prompts with captchas, it's difficult to apply large scale.

 ### Journal impact factor